Khaled-Alli/Basic-ShopApp/README.md

 # Shop_App

-A Shop app project using Flutter and Bloc as a state management
+A Basic Shop app project using Flutter and Bloc as a state management

 ## [Video for app review](https://screenrec.com/share/D3tO9voueU)